 St. Rose real estate is some of the most expensive in Louisiana, although St. Rose house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, St. Rose isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in St. Rose are a mix of both white- and blue-collar jobs.
+St. Rose is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. Rose is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in St. Rose who work in office and administrative support (17.25%), sales jobs (9.55%), and healthcare (7.57%).

 Also of interest is that St. Rose has more people living here who work in computers and math than 95% of the places in the US.